MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 The solution needs to perform end-to-end through peak times.
 A streaming workflow for handling millions of continuously arriving events demands high throughput.
 Plan to build a test system that simulates the volume and concurrency to ensure the technology components are configured and tuned to meet required latencies.
 Scalability testing is especially important for these components:

 - Data ingestion to handle concurrent data streams.
 In this architecture, Event Hubs is used because multiple instances of it can be deployed and assigned to different consumer groups.
 A scale-out approach is a better option because scaling up can cause locking.
-In the real-world scenario, the scale-out approach also was a better fit with plans to expand fraud detection from mobile banking to include the internet banking channel.
+A scale-out approach is also a better fit if you plan to expand fraud detection from mobile banking to include an internet banking channel.
 - A framework to manage and schedule the process flow.
 Azure Functions is used to orchestrate the workflow.
 For improved throughput, messages are batched in micro batches and processed through a single Azure function rather than processing one message per function call.
 - A low-latency data process to handle parsing, pre-processing, aggregations, and storage.
-In the real-world solution, the capabilities of in-memory optimized SQL functions meet the scalability and concurrency requirements.
+In the real-world solution that this article is based on, the capabilities of in-memory optimized SQL functions meet scalability and concurrency requirements.
 - Model scoring to handle concurrent requests.
 With Azure Machine Learning web services, you have two options for scaling:
   - Select a production web tier to support the API concurrency workload.
   - Add multiple endpoints to a web service if you need to support more than 200 concurrent requests.